Koxx3/minimo/README.md

     - [✅] Disable electric brake with full battery
     - [✅] Manual calibration for analog brake
     - [✅] Manual calibration for voltage
+    - [✅] Use brake switch as startup for speed limiter
     - [IN PROGRESS 🔄] Automatic ECO mode on low battery
     - [IN TEST 🔄] LCD Speed adjustment
-    - [IN TEST 🔄] Use brake switch as startup for speed limiter
     - [ ] Exponential acceleration curve
     - [ ] PAS switch
     - [ ] Use relay as speedlimiter output for controller